This-null/This-null/README.md

 - Hi I'm Mustafa so null
 - I love being able to edit and update bots I find in Github repos
 - rewriting or rewriting is almost the same thing, so I'm not in favor of writing from scratch
-- I'm learning Python now Javascript is over in my eyes :)
 - I have opened a resource server for other people to learn their software languages and it is completely free
 - To join my open source server [Click](https://discord.gg/codeus)